Browse Results

 by Kristin Butcher

 Linda joins her high school's private online forum and gains a following, but someone wants to take it offline.
 Linda is shy and avoids getting involved at school.
 But when her high school sets up online chat rooms she can't resist the urge to visit them.
 Fuelled by interest in a student with the nickname Cyrano, Linda participates in online conversations using the nickname Roxane and gains a reputation as the queen of one-liners.
 Soon Linda starts receiving gifts from a secret admirer who signs his gifts, "C." She is certain that her life has taken a turn for the better until "C" reveals his true identity.
+This short novel is a high-interest, low-reading level book for middle-grade readers who are building reading skills, want a quick read or say they don’t like to read!
+The epub edition of this title is fully accessible.

 Cheaper by the Dozen (A\bantam Starfire Book Ser.)

-by Frank B. Gilbreth Jr. Ernestine Gilbreth Carey
+by Ernestine Gilbreth Carey Frank B. Gilbreth Jr.

 The #1 New York Times–bestselling classic: A hilarious memoir of two parents, twelve kids, and &“a life of cheerfully controlled chaos&” (The New York Times).
 Translated into more than fifty languages, Cheaper by the Dozen is the unforgettable story of the Gilbreth clan as told by two of its members.
 In this endearing, amusing memoir, siblings Frank Jr. and Ernestine capture the hilarity and heart of growing up in an oversized family.
 Mother and Dad are world-renowned efficiency experts, helping factories fine-tune their assembly lines for maximum output at minimum cost.
 At home, the Gilbreths themselves have cranked out twelve kids, and Dad is out to prove that efficiency principles can apply to family as well as the workplace.
 The heartwarming and comic stories of the jumbo-size Gilbreth clan have delighted generations of readers, and will keep you and yours laughing for years.
 This ebook features an illustrated biography including rare photos from the authors&’ estates.